aasthaprak/wnba-salary-analysis/README.md

 ## Methods

 My analysis employs linear regression techniques to evaluate the relationships between player salaries and performance metrics.
-The following R libraries were utilized:
+I utilized the following RStudio packages:
 - `ggplot2`: for data visualization
 - `dplyr`: for data manipulation
 - `magick`: for image processing and saving high-quality plots